 CrockPot Potato Soup is very easy to prep and your whole family will love it.

-A creamy potato base is flavored with onion, bacon and cheese.
+Serve with more cheese and crumbled bacon!
 Slow cooker potato soup is a creamy comforting take on mashed potatoes and has all of the same flavors we add to our twice baked potatoes.

 How to Make Slow Cooker Potato Soup

-Serve and enjoy with green onions, cheese and extra bacon as a garnish!
+Serve and enjoy with green onions, cheese, and extra bacon as a garnish!

-Potato Soup Consistency
+How to Thicken Potato Soup

 - Use an immersion blender right in the slow cooker and blend about half of the potatoes.
-This will give a creamy base.

 - Use a potato masher to slightly mash the remaining potatoes, you want to have some texture and smaller chunks.
 The more you mash, the thicker your soup will be.